StealthLgn/ClassC-language/README.md

 class MyClass const {...};
 struct MyStruct const {...};
 ```
-Type is mutable in CONSTRUCTOR and DESTRUCTOR\
+Type is still mutable in CONSTRUCTOR and DESTRUCTOR\
-Between them no one can change they state
+Between them no one can change they state (@see UNION section)
 ```
 struct Minimal const { //const-type declaration